MaxTour logo

 If you prefer to do so, you can descend the eight flights of stairs under the guidance of your tour guide.
 If your primary reason for visiting Antelope Canyon is to view the light beams, you're better off visiting the Upper Canyon.

-The Upper Canyon provides the opportunity to see the light beams in all their glory, and there's a lot of space to take photos and capture a memory of the experience.
-Upper Antelope is the busier of the two, and there are no stairs.
+The Upper Canyon provides the opportunity to see more light beams in all their glory, and there's a lot of space to take photos and capture a memory of the experience.
+Upper Antelope is the busier of the two, and there are no stairs

 Is It Difficult to Explore the Lower Canyon?